openconfig/gnsi/certz/README.md

 Call `Certz.AddProfile` RPC with the `ssl_profile_id` field specifying the ID of the new SSL profile.
-A new profile can choose to use existing artifacts from other profiles, via sending `Entity` messages with `ExistingEntity` set with the ssl_profile_id set to the source profile to copy from.
+A new profile can choose to use existing artifacts from other profiles, via sending `Entity` messages with `ExistingEntity` set with the `ssl_profile_id` set to the source profile to copy from, and the `entity_type` field set to the type of entity to be copied.

 #### Delete a SSL profile